equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 Unlike a regular Radix application deploy-only you can choose to have:

 - Github repository act as a pure configuration repository.
 That is, source code for the different components resides in other repositories
-- Source code resides with the radixconfig
+- Source code resides with the `radixconfig.yaml`

 The following documentation will use the second option.
 The example repository can be found [here](https://github.com/equinor/radix-example-arm-template)

-# The radixconfig.yaml file
+# The `radixconfig.yaml` file

-> Radix only reads radixconfig.yaml from the master branch.
+> Radix only reads `radixconfig.yaml` from the master branch.
 If the file is changed in other branches, those changes will be ignored.

-One key distinction of a radixconfig file as compared to a regular Radix application is the the components has no source property set, as there is nothing to build on Radix.
+One key distinction of a `radixconfig.yaml` file as compared to a regular Radix application is the the components has no source property set, as there is nothing to build on Radix.
 Rather it uses an image property, alongside a separate image tag for each environment, as shown below:

 ```yaml
 apiVersion: radix.equinor.com/v1